Things to Consider Before Changing Jobs

 A budget can be handy because it can help you identify all of the expenses that will be impacted when you leave your job.
 Find the expenses that will be eliminated, the ones that will be added, and the ones that will change.
 By doing this, you’ll have a better handle on your cash flow.
 After reviewing how your expenses are likely to change, spend some time evaluating how much cash you have on hand and whether it is enough.
 Generally speaking, it’s smart to maintain an emergency fund that equals 3 to 6 times your monthly expenses.
 Adjust your balance based on what you expect your expenses to be moving forward.
 If you’re starting a business, you may consider increasing your emergency fund balance, so that it covers your expenses for a longer period of time.
 Self-employment and jobs that pay on a commission basis can have slow periods, so having more cash on hand to weather the lean months will help you navigate the fluctuations.

 You have options for your retirement account when you leave your job, but there are also other issues to consider beforehand.
 Review your vesting status and the loan rules if you borrowed money from your account.
 If you are close to hitting a vesting milestone, it might be worth delaying your exit until after you reach full vesting status.
-If you have an outstanding loan, you’ll need to have a plan for repaying it because loans on retirement accounts come due immediately when you leave your job.
+If you have an outstanding loan against your retirement account, you’ll need to have a plan for repaying it because loans on retirement accounts come due immediately when you leave your job.
 If not repaid, the unpaid balance is considered a distribution and is subject to taxes and potential penalties if you are under age 59½.

 Health Savings & Flexible Spending Accounts